Powerlearnproject/se-day1-assignment-bit-worm/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+It is the craft of creating prompts that will enable you to get the best response from an AI with the exact answer/information that you need.
+It is important because:
+  1. You will get exactly what you need from the AI.
+  2. It saves time because you get a perfect answer after the prompt.
+  3. Minimizes AI errors because AIs aren't perfect and with a good prompt these errors are minimal.
+  4. It will make using AI seem easy and satisfying.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.